Matillion ETL supports three authentication models:

-Take a backup of the following five files to ensure the previous configuration can be restored, if required:
+Before making any changes to LDAP configuration, take a backup of the following files to ensure the previous configuration can be restored if required:

-Alternatively, a snapshot of the instance can also be taken before making any changes.
+Alternatively, a snapshot of the instance can be taken before making any changes.

 Click Internal, then click Save Configuration and restart Tomcat/Ec2-Instance.